Flash-X/Flash-X-docs/docs/source/setup.rst

    keyword used to define the name.

-   Parameter comment lines are special because they are used by ``setup`` to build a formatted list of commented runtime parameters for a particular problem.
+   Parameter comment lines are special because they are used by to build a formatted list of commented runtime parameters for a particular problem.
 This information is generated in the file ``setup_params`` in the ``object`` directory.